Cape Bedford Mission: 20th century

 During World War I, Schwarz moved the mission and its residents to Spring Hill, south of the mission reserve and closer to the Cooktown road; as a result, it was now accessible overland as well as by sea.
 Communications with Neuendettelsau was disrupted, and supervision of the mission devolved to a Brisbane-based Lutheran committee.
 Although Schwarz was naturalised in 1905, married to an Australian woman and his children were Australian-born and spoke only English, one of the mission's neighbours called him an "officially-pampered Hun" and accused the government of "subsidizing an institution conducted by an enemy subject to teach the Aboriginals German sentiment and German language."

 World War I ended the direct involvement of the Neuendettelsau Mission Society in the Cape Bedford mission.
 The Lutheran synod in Iowa, United States, assumed its financial support for a time; increasingly, it recruited staff from descendants of German immigrants (through the Lutheran Immanuel College in Adelaide) rather than from Germany.
 Nevertheless, there was a lingering sense that the mission was "too German."
 In 1933, the mission was given to the United Evangelical-Lutheran Church in Australia (UELCA).

-The outbreak of World War II brought fears about the loyalties of Aborigines educated by Germans and in close contact with the Japanese in the marine industries.
+The outbreak of World War II brought fears about the loyalties of Aboriginal people educated by Germans and in close contact with the Japanese in the marine industries.
 On 11 May 1942, American army trucks arrived; Schwarz was arrested, and everyone else was transported to the Cooktown wharf for transport to the Aboriginal reserve at Woorabinda in central Queensland.
 During their seven years in exile, 60 residents died.

 In 1949, a group returned to the Hope Vale site to reestablish the mission.
 The army had taken over the land, and damage had been done by it and by storms.
 The mission was rebuilt on a new site on the Endeavour River, 25 km from the old mission.
 Australian-born pastor Victor Wenke took on the role of missionary.
 The Lutheran Joh Bjelke-Petersen was a supporter of the Cape Bedford mission; it was the first mission to receive a Deed of Grant in Trust (DOGIT) in 1986, which turned it into a community with its own council.